KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_context_menu.rst

    If checked indicates that the selected clip is a proxy clip* :ref:`make_proxy_clip`.
 If the option is greyed out, proxy clips are not enabled for the project.
 Go to the :doc:`/project_and_asset_management/project_settings/proxy_settings` tab in the Project Settings (:menuselection:`Menu --> File --> Project Settings`) and enable proxy clips.

 |clip_properties|:
    Opens the widget for the Clip Properties.
-For more details refer to the chapter :ref:`clip_menu-clip_properties`.
+For more details refer to the chapter :ref:`media_menu-clip_properties`.

 |edit_clip|:
    Opens the application associated with the type of the selected clip.
 See also the chapter :ref:`edit_clip`.